PECOS-packages/PECOS/design/instr-program-mvp.md

-The MVP constructs one distance-three, Z-basis, CX-syndrome surface-memory experiment, resolves statically linked Rust providers, builds a portable `ProtocolPhysicalPlan`, lowers it directly in Rust to a normalized `TickCircuit`, and builds a native DEM.
+The MVP constructs one distance-three, Z-basis, CX-syndrome surface-memory experiment, resolves statically linked Rust providers, builds a portable `ProtocolProgram`, and lowers it directly in Rust to a normalized `TickCircuit`.

 The MVP does **not** generate Guppy.
 It does not include SZZ, transversal CX, PHIR, reusable modules, dynamic control, target mapping, or visualization.